Asok Logo Asok

 • Only real admins with is_admin = True can start impersonation.

-• All actions performed while impersonating are logged under the target user's ID but marked as impersonated in audit logs.
+• All actions performed while impersonating are logged under the target user's ID in the audit logs.

-• Click Stop Impersonation in the banner to return to your admin account.
+• Click Stop Impersonation in the banner to return to your admin account at any time.

 The Media Manager allows you to manage files uploaded to src/partials/uploads/.